TonySac/Ender3NG-Build/preparing-ender.md

 # Z Screw

-{: .note }
-:pencil: If I do this again, I will just buy 3 leadscrews.

 I reused the Z screw from the Ender.
 This required cutting it down to the appropriate length.
 300mm is specified in the BOM.
 I simply lined it up with one of the 300mm leadscrews I purchased and cut it with a hacksaw.
 The next appropriate step would be to bevel the edge.
-I just hid it on the bottom side of the printer.
+Instead, I hid it on the bottom side of the printer.
 Regardless, make sure to clean the leadscrew after cutting it then thread a nut on/off the cut end several times to help clean it up.

+{: .tip }
+:bulb: The stock Ender 3 leadscrew nut was not a perfect fit for the E3NG upgrade.
+If reusing the leadscrew, consider still purchasing a new leadscrew nut.

 <img src="/assets/stock_bed.png" width="250" />{: .float-right}{: .ml-3}